aws4embeddedlinux/meta-aws-demos/meta-aws-demos/conf/devices/qemu/README.md

 # qemu x86-64

-is the default BUILD_DEVICE
+is the default DEMO

 ## build an qemux86-64 image with greengrass-bin installed

 * Build the image

 ```bash
 bitbake aws-biga-image